railflow/railflow-pytest-plugin/README.md

 Usage
 =====

-Currently, the plugin supports the railflow markers given below.
-All other undefined params will be rejected with a warning.
+To add Railflow markers to the tests '@pytest.mark.railflow' marker is used.

-To add railflow markers to the tests '@pytest.mark.railflow' marker is used.
-Railflow markers added as a json inside the '@pytest.mark.railflow'.
+The plugin supports the following attributes:

-### Railflow configuration params description
+### Railflow configuration attributes description

-Marker Name | Description |
+Attribute Name | Description |
 ------------| -------------|
 title| Name of the test suite or test case|
 case_type| Case type in TestRail, e.g.: Automated, Compatibility, etc...|